-Under present conditions, most of the preparation and revision of building code requirements is done by local officials or committees.
+Under present conditions, much of the preparation and revision of buildingcode requirements is done by local officials or committees.
 There is available to them a great and growing mass of basic material which must be examined and utilized in the development of local requirements.
 The selection of necessary features and the combination of them into a series of requirements that will be at once clear and reasonable is a task which makes great demands upon those charged with this responsibility.

-This report gives information on useful source material and its use, discusses principles and problems associated with building code requirements, and thus endeavors to indicate a procedure through which full advantage may be taken of developments in the laboratory and in the field, while preserving the primary object of safeguarding the public.
+This report gives information on useful source material and its use, discusses principles and problems associated with building-code requirements, and endeavors to indicate a procedure through which full advantage may be taken of developments in the laboratory and in the field, while preserving the primary object of safeguarding the public.

-Lyman J. Briggs, Director.
+E. U. CONDON, Director.